 If you arrive via the sea ferries from Istanbul, you will land in Mudanya, a delightful small town receiving much interest from foreign and Turkish house buyers.
-Sitting on the Gemlik Gulf, this popular holiday destination also holds historical importance because in 1922, Turkey, France, Britain, signed an armistice here after Turkey’s War of Independence.
-As well as enjoying the coastal atmosphere, the town’s many old Ottoman buildings with original architecture make for exciting exploration.
+Sitting on the Gemlik Gulf, this popular sightseeing destination also holds historical importance because in 1922, Turkey, France, Britain, signed an armistice here after Turkey's War of Independence.
+As well as enjoying the coastal atmosphere, tour the sights including the town's many old Ottoman buildings with the original architecture.

 11: Hot Springs Galore

-As if Bursa didn’t have enough to boast about, as a hot spring thermal destination, it earns even more fame.
+As if Bursa didn't have enough to boast about, it earns even more fame as a hot spring thermal destination.
 Natural hot springs feed some hotels like the Kervansary, otherwise, head to places like Cekirge.
 There six springs, all stem from one source.
-Kaynarca and Yeni have higher temperatures and contain sulphur that is said to have healing qualities for the skin, whereas Mustafa Kara and Eski have lower temperatures because they don’t contain sulphur.
+Kaynarca and Yeni have higher temperatures and contain sulphur, with healing qualities for the skin.
+In contrast, Mustafa Kara and Eski have lower temperatures because they don't contain sulphur.

 12: Museums to Visit in Bursa